aaronshaver/FibonacciGenerator/README.md

 ## Usage

-You can run the program as a console application, assuming you have the solution loaded in Visual Studio, by:

-* clicking the green triangle + Start button in the toolbar
+There are three ways you could use this application:

-* or clicking Debug -> Start Debugging in the menus
+1. Load the solution into Visual Studio and then Debug menu -> Start Debugging
-* or pressing F5

-A console window with the running program will appear.
+2. Use the precompiled .exe in bin/Debug

-Alternatively, you can just copy the code from the three .CS source code files.
+3. Copy the code from the three .CS source code files into your own solution (you may need to add references for the unit testing and System.Web)